davebenson/doom4-walkthrough/README.md

 Go through the hatch then drop down into the Industrial Train Depot, right in front of a Yellow Keycard Door.

+Optionally, you can go through the yellow door and then into a control-room area which has the ASSAULT RIFLE.
+But go back to the industrial train depot to obtain a bunch of secret stuff.

-But, don't go there yet!
-Instead, retrace your earlier steps to the Security Station which you can now access!
-Take the supplies and ??? unlock the doors
+So, retrace your earlier steps to the Security Station which you can now access!
+Take the supplies and interact with a terminal to unlock the doors

 Continue re-tracing your steps.
 In the hallway, on the floor to the right, is a Hatch.
 Open it and drop down for SECRET 2.2.
 Find some The Possesseds and 2 Imps, along with ELITE GUARD 2.1 and a PLASMA RIFLE (SECRET 2.3).
 To get out of this area, you'll find a Grate that you can kick open.